PoliticalGraveyard.com

 See also National Governors Association biography — NNDB dossier — Find-A-Grave memorial

 Peterson, Mrs. Wayne — of Moorhead, Clay County, Minn.
 Republican.
 Delegate to Republican National Convention from Minnesota, 1952.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Peterson, Wayne — of South Dakota.
 Independent candidate for U.S. Senator from South Dakota, 1980.
 Still living as of 1980.

 Peterson, Will M. — of Pendleton, Umatilla County, Ore.
 Democrat.
-Delegate to Democratic National Convention from Oregon, 1916 (member, Committee on Rules and Order of Business), 1928, 1940.
+Delegate to Democratic National Convention from Oregon, 1916 (member, Committee on Rules and Order of Business), 1924 (alternate), 1928 (member, Committee on Rules and Order of Business), 1940; candidate for Presidential Elector for Oregon.
 Burial location unknown.

 Peterson, William B. — of Fletcher, Henderson County, N.C.
 Democrat.
 Delegate to Democratic National Convention from North Carolina, 2008.
 Still living as of 2008.

-Peterson, William F. — U.S. Commercial Agent (Consul) in Vancouver, 1897.
+Peterson, William F. — U.S. Commercial Agent (Consul) in Vancouver, as of 1897.
 Burial location unknown.

 Peterson, William H. — of Los Angeles County, Calif.
 Member of California state assembly 2nd District, 1865-67.
 Burial location unknown.

 Peterson, William R. — of Florida.
-Populist candidate for U.S. Representative from Florida 2nd District, 1896.
+Populist candidate for U.S. Representative from Florida 2nd District, 1896; candidate for Presidential Elector for Florida.
 Burial location unknown.

 Peterson, William R. — of Cadillac, Wexford County, Mich.
 Lawyer; circuit judge in Michigan 28th Circuit, 1960-78.
 Still living as of 1978.

 Peterson, Mrs. Z. Y. — of Atlanta, Fulton County, Ga.
 Democrat.
 Delegate to Democratic National Convention from Georgia, 1924.
 Female.
-Presumed deceased.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."